Skip to Content

 Management

-A large group of staff is required to ensure that core areas of the Digital and Information Services Directorate are represented and that the accounts are covered during core hours.
+A group of staff is required to ensure that core areas of the Library are represented and that the accounts are covered during core hours.
 Members of the Social Media Group manage the service during the day.
 Comments coming through during evening hours or over the weekend are picked up when the service is next managed (Mon – Fri 9am – 5pm).

-All members of the Social Media Group post on Facebook, Twitter (X), and Instagram.
+All members of the Social Media Group can schedule posts on Facebook, X, Instagram, and TikTok.
 Posts can be scheduled using Hootsuite Pro.
-Requests for posts are also filtered to the Social Media Group from the various Special Interest Groups and Task and Finish Groups operating within the Digital and Information Services Directorate.
+Requests for posts are also filtered to the Social Media Group from the various Special Interest Groups and Task and Finish Groups operating within the Library.

 Metrics